Camin Larredya - Jurançon La Virada 2021 (sec)

 Nose

-Complex, peach, citrus, mandarin orange, and sweet spices
+Complex, with notes of peach, citrus, mandarin, and mild spices

-Ample and exotic with beautiful richness and a tense structure, salty finish
+Full-bodied and exotic, with beautiful richness and a taut structure, and a salty finish

 Serve